Opel Rekord: Rekord D (1972–1977)

 About 1.1 million Rekord Ds were made.
 Because the name Rekord D was easily mistaken to connote a diesel-powered car, the name Rekord II was often used in sales literature.
 The first prototype was ready in 1971.
 The engine types available were 1897 cc or 1698 cc CIH (cam-in-head) four-cylinder gasoline engines.
 There was also a 2068 cc diesel version which was later accompanied by a smaller 2.0 litre version for certain markets.
 The diesel engine was higher than gasoline variants, so diesel model hoods have a raised midsection.
 The six-cylinder variant of this car is called the Commodore B. Transmissions available were standard four-speed manual with either floor or steering-column shifter and TH-180 automatic transmission.
 The body is of unitary construction.
 Body types available were two-door sedan, four-door sedan, three-door wagon, five-door wagon, two-door coupé and two-door van.
 There was also a variant called "Berlina" with more luxurious interior and wheels.

 The Rangers were also transferred to this new generation, with the dropping of the 130 and 153 and the adding of a 1.7 L engine.
 In 1972, the line-up consisted of the base Ranger 1700, the mid-level Ranger 1900, and the top-of-the-line Ranger 2500.
 In 1974, a 2.8L engine was introduced to the Ranger family.
 However, by that time the Rangers were unpopular, and were discontinued after the 1976 model year.
 Most of these were sold exclusively in Continental Europe, especially the Benelux region.

 South Africa used this body type for their Chevrolet 2500, 3800 and 4100 series.
 They looked visually almost identical but had the Chevrolet 2500 (4-cylinder) or 3800 and 4100 (6-cylinder) engines installed.
 They were available as four-door saloon or estate.
 The six-cylinder versions could be differentiated from the "fours" as they had four round headlights as opposed to the two rectangular units.

-These cars were also assembled in Iran (before revolution) from 1974 till 1977 under the local "Chevrolet Royale / or Chevrolet Iran" brand-name by Iran General Motors.
+These cars were also assembled in Iran from 1974 till 1977 (before the revolution) under the local "Chevrolet Royale / or Chevrolet Iran" brand-name by Iran General Motors.
 The two models were 2500 and 2800 with 2.5L and 2.8L, respectively.
 The production of these vehicles ended in 1977 when the assembly line started producing the Chevrolet Nova, Buick Skylark, and Cadillac Seville cars until 1987.
+The Vauxhall FE Victor/VX4 also used the floorpan and basic body architecture of the Rekord D - but retained Vauxhall designed running gear and had no interchangeable body panels.